thoughtbot/apprenticeship/markdown/get-a-job.md

 * What's your favorite gem?
 * If you could remove one feature from Ruby, what would it be?
 * Sample SQL questions like "Given Tables XYZ, how would you select A's but not B's?"
 * What editor do you use?
-What are it's advantages and disadvantages?
+What are its advantages and disadvantages?
 * What causes brittle tests?
 * What is a stub/mock/fake?
 When would you use each one?